dhruvsinha/Big-Data--Citation-Network-Analysis/README.md

 Overall, our research provides valuable insights into the evolving landscape of research fields and highlights the importance of interdisciplinary collaboration in advancing scientific knowledge.

+## Files contained
+The project has been structured into three main folders, one for each model.
+This organizational approach facilitates modularity and enhances the overall manageability of the project.
+Each folder comprises several PySpark notebooks, which contain detailed comments explaining their purpose.

+## Project Set up
+The project was implemented on Google Cloud due to the large size of the original dataset, which was approximately 18 GB.
+PySpark was used for exploratory data analysis and building machine learning models on the data.
+To make the data more manageable, we initially converted the original dataset into Parquet files of 1 GB each.
+All subsequent analyses were performed on these Parquet files.

+By converting the original dataset into smaller Parquet files, we could more easily process and manipulate the data.
+This also allowed us to take advantage of PySpark's distributed computing capabilities, which enabled us to process the data more efficiently.
+Furthermore, working with Parquet files instead of the original dataset made the analysis more manageable and reduced the risk of data corruption or loss.

+Overall, using Google Cloud and PySpark to analyze the Parquet files enabled us to efficiently and effectively conduct exploratory data analysis and build machine learning models on a large and complex dataset.
+This approach has helped to improve the quality and accuracy of our results while reducing the time required for analysis.